-Editor’s note: This is the second in a series of articles on the 2018 Canadian History and Environment Summer Symposium.
+Editor’s note: This is the third in a series of articles on the 2018 Canadian History and Environment Summer Symposium.
 The symposium was held in Saskatchewan in early June and focused on the theme of “Prairie and Environmental Change in the Twentieth Century.”

 One of the aspects that stuck out for me the most at this year’s Canadian History and Environment Summer Symposium was the constant, enduring, and often unspoken presence of women and women’s work on the Prairies.
 The CHESS 2018 field trips took us to Blaine Lake, Rosthern, Gabriel’s Crossing, Saskatoon, and various places in between.
 At each of these locations the imprint of women’s presence on the landscape was both omnipresent and obscured.